• Skip to main content

 Instructions

 • Weigh or measure the sugar and set it aside.
-In another bowl, weigh or measure the flour, unsweetened cocoa powder, salt, baking soda, and whisk until blended.
+In another bowl, weigh or measure the flour, unsweetened cocoa powder, salt, espresso powder, and baking powder, whisking until blended.
 Making sure the bottom of the bowl mixes through the cocoa powder.
+Chop the hazelnuts if needed.

-• Preheat the oven to 350° while you get the cookies ready for the oven.
+• Preheat the oven to 350°F (175°C or 180°C) while you get the cookies ready for the oven.
 Using a medium cookie scoop, I add 12 scoops to a parchment-lined cookie sheet pan.
 Bake for 10-12 minutes.
-They will be soft to the touch but leave them on the cookie pan for 5 minutes after pulling the pan from the oven.
-This gives the cookie time to finish baking.
-After they completely cool, sprinkle some powdered sugar on top.
-This recipe made 30 cookies.
+They will be soft, but leave them on the cookie pan for 5 minutes after pulling the pan from the oven.
+This gives the cookies time to finish baking before moving them to a cooling rack.
+After they have completely cooled, you can sprinkle some powdered sugar on top.
+This is optional.

 Nutrition